TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 Backend users and access privileges
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TYPO3 offers a very sophisticated and complex access concept: you can define permissions on a user-level, on a group-level, on pages, on functions, on DB mounts, even on content elements and more.
+TYPO3 CMS offers a very sophisticated and complex access concept: you can define permissions on a user-level, on a group-level, on pages, on functions, on DB mounts, even on content elements and more.
 This concept is possibly a little bit complicated and maybe overwhelming if